hackclub/hackclub/meta/labs_program/README.md

-All meetings related to the labs program should be put into the `meetings` directory in the current directory and should be named along the lines of `YY-MM-DD_short_title_here`.
+All meetings related to the labs program should be put into the `meetings` directory in the current directory and should be named along the lines of `YY-MM-DD_short_title_here.md`.
 They should also include who was present during the meeting.

 Here's a brief meeting file template:

 ```
 # Meeting Title

-_In Attendance: Zaphod Beeblebrox, Arthur Dent_
+_In attendance:_

+- Zaphod Beeblebrox
+- Arthur Dent

 -------------------------------------------------------------------------------